lukepatterson31/htb/machines/support/support.md

 print(password)
 ```

-Now that we have the username and password we can use ldapsearch to query the server and enumerate the users
+Now that we have the username and password we can use `ldapsearch` or `ldapdomaindump` to query the server
-and groups on the target
+and enumerate the users and groups on the target

 `ldapsearch -H ldap://support.htb:3268 -D ldap@support.htb -w 'password' -b "cn=Users,dc=support,dc=htb"`
+`ldapdomaindump -u support\\ldap -p 'password' ldap://support.htb:3268 -o ldap -at SIMPLE`

 ### Exploitation